bytedance/res-adapter/README.md

 ## Inference

-If you want generate images in our inference script, you should download [related models](models/README.md) and fill in [configs](configs).
-Then you can directly run this script.
+If you want generate images in our inference script, you should install  library and download related models according to [installation guidance](models/README.md).
+After filling in [example configs](configs), you can directly run this script.

 ```bash
 python main.py --config /path/to/file